jedubois/InternalDocumentation/Agendas/DASA-Agenda-2015-02-18.md

     Person   Attending ✔ / ✘ Apologies
     ==================================
-    Riaan Burger       ✔ / ✘
+    Riaan Burger       ✔
-    Greg McKeen        ✔ / ✘
+    Greg McKeen        ✔
-    Jason Lewis        ✔ / ✘
+    Jason Lewis        ✘
-    Adam Dunn          ✔ / ✘
+    Adam Dunn          ✔
-    Robin Prieschl     ✔ / ✘
+    Robin Prieschl     ✔
-    Johan du Bois      ✔ / ✘
+    Johan du Bois      ✔
-    Lancelot Nyachoto  ✔ / ✘
+    Lancelot Nyachoto  ✘
-    Ivan Breet         ✔ / ✘
+    Ivan Breet         ✔
-    Lee Taylor         ✔ / ✘
+    Lee Taylor         ✘
-    Renate Ehlers      ✔ / ✘
+    Renate Ehlers      ✔
-    Andre              ✔ / ✘
+    Andre              ✔
+    Lauro              ✔

 Quorum achieved: ✔ / ✘

 Agenda Notes:

 * Apologies from Jason Lewis
-* Congratulations to the Taylor family on their new drupal entity who arrived last Wednesday.
-Enjoy your baby as you will only have for twenty years.
+* Congratulations to the Taylor family on their new Drupal entity who arrived last Wednesday.
+Enjoy your baby as you will only have her for twenty years.

 Minutes:

-*
+* Congratulations to Lee. :)

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 --------------------------------------------------------------------------------